Koredotcom/docs/docs/xo/automation/natural-language/nlu-configurations/engine-tuning.md

 ### Multiple Intent Model

 Enabling this feature creates multiple ML intent models for your VA.
 All the Primary Dialog Intents will be part of the Bot Level Intent Model.
-Separate Dialog Level ML Models are created for each of the other Dialog Tasks and Sub Dialog Tasks, consisting of all the sub-intents used in the respective task definition.
-[Learn more](https://developer.kore.ai/docs/bots/nlp/user-utterances/#Threshold_Configurations).
+Separate Dialog Level ML Models are created for each of the other Dialog Tasks and Sub Dialog Tasks, consisting of all the sub-intents used in the respective task definition. <a href="https://docsinternal-kore.github.io/docs/xo/automation/natural-language/training/machine-learning-engine/#the-multiple-intent-model" target="_blank">Learn more</a>.

 ### Lemmatization of KG Synonyms